LearnTeachCode/intro-javascript-class/week-2/2-4-firebase-paths.md

 ![Fictional penguins Firebase database](https://user-images.githubusercontent.com/1555022/27147872-37732274-50f3-11e7-90f2-70c82e539477.png)

-**There are four key concepts for getting started with accessing data from Firebase:**
+:star: **There are four key concepts for accessing data from Firebase:**

   1. Determining the **path** of the location of your data in the database's hierarchy
   2. Creating a **reference object** in your JavaScript code, which represents a database location (a chunk of data)